 Finally, lay the slice on a flat surface and position the legs, making sure that they’re evenly spaced.
 This can be a little tricky, given the irregular shape of the tree slice… I just eye-balled it.

 Once you’re happy with the placement, attach the legs using some wood screws (the longest that your tabletop thickness will allow).
+You’ll probably want to use a drill to make the holes for the screws.

 Let me know what you think… have you tried anything similar?
 How did it work out for you?